GN-zll/garbled-delivery/README.md

 - **Reading the article:** Check out the `main` branch and navigate to the `article` folder.
 - **Prototyping:** Switch to the `dev` branch to explore the ongoing implementation.

+## Acknowledgements

+I would like to thank **Lev Soukhanov** and **Yaroslav Rebenko** for their support, valuable discussions, and feedback throughout the development of this project.
+Their insights were instrumental in shaping both the theoretical and practical aspects of the near-guaranteed delivery protocol.

 ---

 For questions or suggestions, contact the author: **Mikhail Svetlitskiy** — [minkal2sh@gmail.com](mailto:minkal2sh@gmail.com)